 Put the filled pillowcase in the washing machine with a load of other laundry (such as jeans or other clothing that is not fragile or white).
 When the load is finished, take the halters, etc. out and give them an additional rinse under a faucet or hydrant to make sure there’s no soap residue, then hang them outside to dry.
 The dirty pillowcase can be turned inside out and rinsed outdoors or in the sink to remove the extra dirt, then put in with a regular washing.

-A “sack” for washing nylon tack can also be made from an old bath towel, which gives more cushion to keep the hardware from chipping the inside of your washer.
+A “sack” for washing nylon tack can also be made from a bath towel, which gives more cushion to keep the hardware from chipping the inside of your washer.
 Fold the towel in half and sew two sides closed.
 Add a drawstring or velcro to the open side and you have a handy bag for washing nylon tack.

 Nylon harness can be too large to put in a washing machine, but it can be cleaned at a car wash.